Houston Drug Lawyer Ed Chernoff

 Top Rated, Board Certified, 30 YEARS OF EXPERIENCE

-Arrested on Drug Charges in Houston?
-You Need an Experienced Drug Crime Lawyer.
+Arrested for Drugs?
+You Need an Experienced Houston Drug Lawyer.

 If you are charged with any of the following drug crimes in the Houston area, you must be informed of your rights under the law in order to avoid conviction and severe penalties:

-Preventing Convictions for Drug Crimes in Texas Criminal Courts Requires a Drug Lawyer
+Preventing a Conviction for Drug Charges in Houston Requires the Best Drug Defense Lawyer

 In the past, it was rare for a Harris County prosecutor to handle a multi-kilo drug case, but there is gold in such prosecutions, both in forfeitures and State and Federal grants.
 Many large DA’s offices now have special drug crimes prosecution divisions assigned to handle the larger cases.
 It is no longer uncommon to find the local District Attorney prosecuting cases involving as much as twenty kilos of cocaine.